LewisBull2303/CL_PP5_Pawlio/README.md

 ### Code

 This project was inspired by the [Moments](https://learn.codeinstitute.net/dashboard) social media platform which was a final walk-through project with Code Institute.
-I have adjusted the project and added additonal features, such as filtering of posts based on their category.
+I have adjusted the project and added additonal features, such as filtering of posts based on their category and Saving posts privately.
 The Pawlio application can be expanded on and include the potential improvements mentioned in the 'Future features / improvements' section.

 Thank you to Aleksandra for help with the file set up and styles